xxx xxx

 "How came I here?
 What was I doing?
 Where was I brought from?"

 "Boldwig!
 Captain Boldwig!" was the only reply.
-[Chapter XIX, "A Pleasant Day with an Unpleasant Termination," p.
-130]
+[Chapter XIX, "A Pleasant Day with an Unpleasant Termination," 130]

 Commentry: A Proleptic Reading

-In the title-page vignette of the Household Edition, Phiz suggests by the fence-posts behind Pickwick and the wheelbarrow that the novel's dubious hero is indeed in the pound but spares him the humiliation of being surrounded by three-quarters of the population of the village who pelt him with vegetables and "a few other little tokens of the playful disposition of the many-headed" (130), that is, the mob.
-As Patten notes in "Boz, Phiz and Pickwick in the Pound," Phiz has juxtaposed the stray animals, the derisive villagers, and the tower of the village church for thematic purposes, so that it may seem odd that neither of the Household Edition illustrators chose to replicate in full this scene of the protagonist's social degradation as Pickwick awakes to find himself an object of scorn and without the support of Sam and his fellow Pickwickians.
-Remarks Patten points out in that "Pickwick's follies are the result of an excess of appetites that, in moderation, are beneficial" (581) since they serve to reinforce camaraderie and fellowship.
+In the title-page vignette of the Household Edition, Phiz suggests by the fence-posts behind Pickwick and the wheelbarrow that the novel's dubious hero is indeed in the pound, but spares him the humiliation of being surrounded by three-quarters of the population of the village who pelt him with vegetables and "a few other little tokens of the playful disposition of the many-headed" (130), that is, the mob.
+As Robert L. Patten notes in "Boz, Phiz and Pickwick in the Pound," Phiz has juxtaposed the stray animals, the derisive villagers, and the tower of the village church for thematic purposes, so that it may seem odd that neither of the Household Edition illustrators chose to replicate in full this scene of the protagonist's social degradation as Pickwick awakes to find himself an object of scorn and without the support of Sam and his fellow Pickwickians.
+Patten points out in that "Pickwick's follies are the result of an excess of appetites that, in moderation, are beneficial" (581) since they serve to reinforce camaraderie and fellowship.
 Phiz has placed him with other creatures whose appetites have led them astray.
-Steig is somewhat critical of Patten's attempt to link "Pickwick in the Pound" thematically the other illustration for Part 7, "Mr. Pickwick and Sam in the attorneys' office" (ch.
-20).
+Michael Steig is somewhat critical of Patten's attempt to link Pickwick in the Pound (October 1836) thematically the other illustration for Part 7, Mr. Pickwick and Sam in the Attorney's Office (Chapter XX).

 An adaptation of Phiz's original serial illustration Pickwick in the Pound (October 1836) for the cover and title-page of Dicks' Standard Play 1065.

-The sixteenth plate for The Pickwick Papers (October 1836), Pickwick, who still feels the effects of multiple glasses of cold punch, has been transported as a "drunken plebeian" in the wheelbarrow from the scene of his "debauch" (a picnic, in fact) on Captain Boldwig's land at One-tree Hill (the very name suggestive of Christian redemption through suffering) to the local impound.
+In the sixteenth plate for The Pickwick Papers (October 1836), Pickwick, who still feels the effects of multiple glasses of cold punch, has been transported as a "drunken plebeian" in the wheelbarrow from the scene of his "debauch" (a picnic, in fact) on Captain Boldwig's land at One-tree Hill (the very name suggestive of Christian redemption through suffering) to the local impound.
 The 1836 steel-engraving, in turn, became the basis within a year for the cover of Dicks' Standard Play 1065 and the title-page of Pickwick.
 A Farce, In Three Acts, William Lehman Rede's dramatic adaptation of Dickens's novel, first performed at The Adelphi Theatre, on 3 April 1837 — although the serial did not arrive at its final instalment until the November 1837 double number.

 Related Material